Lepaya Talent Talks: How Frontify is creating its next generation of leaders through a customized approach to learning

 Supporting employees in their growth is good for individuals and businesses.
 But first, you need to know what skill gaps exist in your teams.
 Do you have a process for this?

 We don't have a formal process for that yet.
-It's more based on observations from our feedback culture.
-We look at how we can improve and how we can have the courage to have those difficult conversations.
+It's more based on observations from our culture.

-And now we’re launching the career tracks.
-They consist of 5 main skills we’re prioritizing based on our leadership advice.
+And now with the launch of launching the career tracks.
+They consist of 5 main competencies we’re prioritizing based on our leadership advice.
 This will help us look across all departments and see the strengths and the weaknesses, and hopefully ensure the teams are equipped with the skills they need.

 What led you into a career focused on helping people train, learn and develop?